CCKJon/CCKJon/README.md

 <hr/>

-- 🔭 Working on a mobile app that integrates AI models to assist outdoor enthusiasts in finding local resources, offering QOL utility features, and notifying them of emergencies.

-- 🚀 I’m currently learning more about full stack development
+- 🚀 I’m currently learning more about full stack development so expect this page to be updated as I gain more experience!

 <!--